JohnUiterwyk/GeneticVision/README.md

 - Change to the build directory `$ cd ~/genetic-vision/build`
 - Compile the project with CMake, passing the path to the parent folder `$ cmake ~/genetic-vision` .
 This is performing what is known as an 'out of source build'.
 It helps to keep the resulting file/folder structure clean.
-- Make the executable `$ make ..`
+- Make the executable `$ make`
 - Move the executable to the bin directory `$ mv GeneticVision ~/genetic-vision/bin`
+- Delete the build directory `$ rm -rf ~/genetic-vision/build`
 - Change to the data working directory `$ cd ~/my-test-data/`
-- Delete the build directory `$ rm -rf ~/genetic-vision/build`
-- create a folder for the images `$ mkdir training-images/` and add source/target pairs of images using the convention described in the "Preparing Training Images" section.
+- Create a folder for the images `$ mkdir training-images/` and add source/target pairs of images using the convention described in the "Preparing Training Images" section.
 - Run GV with the images directory `$ ~/genetic-vision/bin/GeneticVision --evolve --images ./training-images`